Where are we in the construction process?

 Our Comprehensive Campaign has created a strong foundation for the new facility and all the services it will house.

-When is the city’s water project expected to begin?
+When is the city’s storm water project expected to begin?

-Will the city water project impact construction for the Center for Outpatient Health?
+Will the city storm water project impact construction for the Center for Outpatient Health?

 We have worked closely with the city regarding their project and our construction of the Center for Outpatient Health.
 We do not anticipate the two projects having significant impact on one another.